soundpress/RulesOfNYC/docs/c15/index.rst

 5  This item includes inner walkways, courtyards, cellar slabs and the public sidewalk.

-6  "For construction commenced on or after August 2, 2004, requires (a) "an abatement" of lead-based paint hazards, as defined in 40 Code of Federal Regulations part 745 or any successor regulations, in any existing dwelling, including any vacant or occupied dwelling unit or any common area, and (b) proof of lead-based paint hazards pursuant to an "inspection" and/or "risk assessment", as defined in 40 Code of Federal Regulations part 745 or any successor regulations.
+6  “For construction commenced on or after August 2, 2004, requires (a) “”an abatement”” of lead-based paint hazards, as defined in 40 Code of Federal Regulations part 745 or any successor regulations, in any existing dwelling, including any vacant or occupied dwelling unit or any common area, and (b) proof of lead-based paint hazards pursuant to an “inspection” and/or “risk assessment”, as defined in 40 Code of Federal Regulations part 745 or any successor regulations.
 Notwithstanding the foregoing, no such benefit shall be given for (a) any abatement performed to comply with a notice of violation issued for a violation of article fourteen of subchapter two of chapter two of title 27 of the Administrative Code, or (b) any abatement performed in a dwelling unit or in the common areas in such dwelling unless all of the lead-based paint hazards identified in such dwelling unit or in all of the common areas in such dwelling have been abated.

 Furthermore, the deleading of lead-based paint hazards pursuant to a NYC Dept. of Health and Mental Hygiene order that is commenced prior to August 2, 2004 will continue to be eligible for J-51 benefits provided that there is an approved contract and sign-off.
-The allowance for such deleading of lead-based paint hazards will be per contract."
+The allowance for such deleading of lead-based paint hazards will be per contract.”

 7  For substantial alterations and conversions only.
 The maximum quantity for this item is the number of new rooms created in the space where the demolition was done.